JesseMcGilAllen/javaIndividualProject/Journal.md

 I implemented the registered-user role.
 It was a bit more of a hassle than I was expecting.
 I learned that you can only declare a route in one security constraint.
 So instead of giving administrator full access and restricting the user, I have to give access to each page that user can access to both roles and then add the rest of the pages for administrator in a later constraint.

 I followed Paula's suggestion and added a seperate testing database.
 It was simple enough.
 All I had to do was create the database, copy the Table designs from the other database and then create a test resources directory in my project.
 In that test resources directory I put a copy of the hibernate config xml file with the database url putting to the new database.

+One page I seem to keep visiting is this page on [Adding, Deleting and Moving Lines](https://www.jetbrains.com/idea/help/adding-deleting-and-moving-lines.html).
+So I just think I will add it here so I don't have to search for it each time.